Sanka1pp/Syntropy-Field-Manual/00-Mental-Models/Protocol-Decay.md

 * **Audit:** Identify all services negotiating SMBv1, TLS 1.0, or NTLMv1.
 * **Segregate:** If a legacy machine *must* exist (e.g., for manufacturing hardware), it must be air-gapped or micro-segmented into a "Zombie Vlan" with no internet access and strict ACLs.

+### Case Study: HTB Legacy
+In the Legacy operation, the target (Windows XP) exposed SMBv1.

+* **Signal:** Nmap revealed smb-vuln-ms08-067 and smb-vuln-ms17-010.

+* **Reality:** The vulnerability allowed us to corrupt the kernel memory via a malformed RPC request.

+* **Lesson:** The firewall allowed Port 445 traffic, assuming it was "Business Valid."
+Because the protocol was decayed, the "Valid" traffic carried a lethal payload.

 ---
 *Syntropy Security Tradecraft Archives*